How Much Does Cabinet Refacing Cost?

 Labor and Time

 It’s a time-intensive, challenging process to prep and reface cabinets.
 A contractor will have to carefully measure inside and out before removing the doors and drawers and sanding down every exposed surface.
 Only then can the new finish be applied and the new doors, hardware, and drawers replaced.
-If the average cost for a kitchen cabinet refacing is $7,000 to $12,000, then approximately $4,500 to $7,500 of that will go toward labor.
+In general, more than half of the total project cost will go toward labor, and the labor costs will be higher for a more complicated project that takes longer to complete.

 Room in Home